 Roads in Lafayette and around Louisiana are known to be some of the worst in the country in terms of maintenance and safety, which causes them to be especially susceptible to the effects of bad weather.
 Lafayette experiences frequent thunderstorms, flooding, and high winds, which can fill the roads with tree limbs and other debris.
+Reach out to a Bad Weather truck accident lawyer to discuss your situation.

 When a tractor-trailer or another large commercial vehicle encounters these conditions, they may be unable to stop in time to avoid a hazard.
 Trucks could collide with debris, swerve and hit another vehicle, or even roll over and block the roadway.
 Due to their size and weight, trucks can cause devastating injuries and extensive property damage in the event of an accident.